focus-editor/focus/LOG.md

 - Don't redraw if nothing has changed

 # DONE
++ Undo/redo
+    + See if we can add a new edit type just for typing chars to avoid allocating them on the heap
 + Multiple cursors
     + Sort cursors each frame
     + Deduplicate cursors each frame